 Why Seek Treatment at Our Hospital for Self-Harm in Columbus

 People who self-injure are very likely struggling with additional concerns, such as mental health disorders or problems with substance abuse.
 The emotional turmoil that typically instigates the initial act of self-harm alone can be devastating, and the added stress of a mental illness or substance addiction serves to make life even more difficult.
 Without proper treatment, the effects of self-harm can cause devastation.
 And in some instances, the effects can be fatal.

 If you are struggling with the compulsive need to self-harm, an inpatient treatment center may be the most beneficial type of treatment to give you the help that you need.
 Treatment centers can address the reasons why you self-injure, as well as any other behavioral or mental health concerns that may be present.
-By receiving treatment in an inpatient program, you are able to receive the help that you need in the safest environment possible.
+By receiving treatment at this kind of center, you are able to receive the help that you need in the safest environment possible.
 Entering a treatment center provides you with the opportunity to step out of the stressors of your everyday life so that you can focus solely on getting well.
-Through a combination of various therapies and medication management, this type of program can help you win the battle against your behaviors and start living the life that you want to live.
+Through a combination of various therapies and medication management, this type of treatment can help you win the battle against your behaviors and start living the life that you want to live.

 Our Philosophy and Benefits of Self Harm Treatment

 At Ohio Hospital for Psychiatry, our self-harm treatment center in Columbus, we center our philosophy on an understanding of the fact that all of our patients have a history of life experiences that have be instrumental in forming them into the people that they are.
 We know that the problems they are currently struggling with are only a small part of who they are and who they will become.
 Our goal for everyone who begins their path to healing at our treatment center is that they will find hope and a renewed sense of contentment and well-being in a safe and confidential environment.